 The most challenging part of running a business for me is prioritising my time.
 I get lots of ideas about what I want to achieve but sometimes spend too long on one project and the other plans get forgotten.
 I want to strengthen my ability to spread out my time evenly.

-Do you wear or use the items that you make?
+Do you wear or use the pieces you make?

 Yes I do!
 I wear my own earrings, necklaces and rings.
 I enjoy wearing my work because I can then talk to people about ceramics which people are always interested in.
 Each time I am selling at a craft show I always wear my jewellery because the customer then has a visual example of my work.